 In addition to an alleged victim reporting the abuse, the girl’s mother and the guardian of another student complained to the principal and then-superintendent, the suit says.

 The civil suit, announced late last month by the attorney representing the four victims, was first filed with the Mas sachusetts Commission Against Discrimination on Aug.
-13, but the agency declined to release the text of the suit or confirm its existence until it was served on the school district.

 A spokeswoman for MCAD said Thursday that the district and Muir, who is also named as plaintiff, have now been formally notified of the suit.
 Their responses, however, will remain secret under the commission’s guidelines.